Glossary

 The Evolution of Language Models

-Previous language models like Word2Vec and GloVe generated context-free word embeddings.
-That is, they assigned a single vector representation to each word, regardless of its context.
-This approach struggled with polysemous words—words that have multiple meanings depending on context.
-For example, the word “bank” can refer to a financial institution or the side of a river.
+Earlier models like Word2Vec and GloVe generated context-free word embeddings, assigning a single vector to each word regardless of context.
+This approach struggled with polysemous words (e.g., “bank” as a financial institution vs. riverbank).

 The Introduction of Transformers

-In 2017, researchers introduced the Transformer architecture in the paper “Attention Is All You Need.”
-Transformers are a type of deep learning model that relies on a mechanism called self-attention, which allows the model to weigh the significance of each part of the input data dynamically.
+In 2017, the Transformer architecture was introduced in the paper “Attention Is All You Need.”
+Transformers are deep learning models that use self-attention, allowing them to weigh the significance of each part of the input dynamically.

 Development of BERT

-Building on the Transformer architecture, Google researchers developed BERT and introduced it in their 2018 paper “BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding.”
-BERT’s key innovation was applying bidirectional training to the Transformer model, allowing it to consider both left and right context when processing a word.
+Google researchers built on the Transformer architecture to develop BERT, introduced in the 2018 paper “BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding.”
+BERT’s innovation was applying bidirectional training, considering both left and right context.

-BERT was pretrained on a massive dataset comprising the entire English Wikipedia (approximately 2.5 billion words) and the BookCorpus (800 million words).
-This pretraining allowed BERT to develop a deep understanding of language patterns, syntax, and semantics.
+BERT was pretrained on the entire English Wikipedia (2.5 billion words) and BookCorpus (800 million words), giving it a deep understanding of patterns, syntax, and semantics.

 Architecture of BERT